-Partnerships address a need identified by the community, leveraging the community’s assets to have positive outcomes for community equity and well being.
-For example, expanded economic opportunity, equity of opportunity for quality education or health, improved social capital and civic engagement, etc.
+Community outcomes: Partnerships leverage the community’s assets to have positive outcomes for community equity and wellbeing, addressing a need identified by the community.
+For example, the development of expanded economic opportunity, greater equity of opportunity for quality education or health, improved social capital and civic engagement, etc.

-Apply online by November 1.
+Apply online by the first Friday in January.
 The online application steps include:

 - Enter basic information (name, title, department, etc.)

 - Upload as a PDF document, a description of your community engaged scholarship in teaching, research or creative activity.
 (Word limit: 1000 words).
 This description should address the selection criteria above, providing evidence where possible.

 - Upload as a PDF document, a letter of support from a community partner, addressing the selection criteria as they can.

 - Indicate whether you have reported your community engaged scholarship activities on Givepulse.
 If you have, please be sure to share your impact with the Givepulse Community Engaged Scholarship Subgroup.

 - Note: this is not an application requirement, but Givepulse Impact Reports provide the review committee with additional descriptions/explanations of your work.
 Learn more about how to share your community engaged work on Givepulse.